smartdevicelink/sdl_evolution/proposals/NNNN-add-preferred-FPS.md

 ### iOS mobile proxy consideration

 A frame rate of iOS SDL application highly depends on how the application capture the video data.

+If an application uses SDLCarWindow, SDLCarWindow internally has videoEncoderSettings property, which is used both in encoder settings (kVTCompressionPropertyKey_ExpectedFrameRate in VideoEncoderSetting) and capture rate (CADisplayLink#preferredFramePerSecond available in iOS10 or higher).
+So SDLCarWindow should take account of preferredFPS value and use the value for videoEncoderSettings property.

-If the application uses AVCaptureDevice, the frame rate must fit into AVFrameRateRange in ACCaptureDevice.format.
+If an application uses AVCaptureDevice directly, the frame rate must fit into AVFrameRateRange in ACCaptureDevice.format.

-When encoding the video frame, the frame rate can be specified to kVTCompressionPropertyKey_ExpectedFrameRate in videoEncoderSettings, but [iOS documentation](https://developer.apple.com/documentation/videotoolbox/kvtcompressionpropertykey_expectedframerate) says, “provided as a hint to the video encoder” and “The actual frame rate depends on frame durations and may vary.”
+Regarding kVTCompressionPropertyKey_ExpectedFrameRate in videoEncoderSettings, however, [iOS documentation](https://developer.apple.com/documentation/videotoolbox/kvtcompressionpropertykey_expectedframerate) says, “provided as a hint to the video encoder” and “The actual frame rate depends on frame durations and may vary.”

-So developers must make sure taking account of preferredFPS value for capturing the video frame, as well as configuring videoEncoderSettings.
+Overall, developers must make sure taking account of preferredFPS value for capturing the video frame (especially if the app does not use SDLCarWindow), as well as configuring videoEncoderSettings.

 ### Android mobile proxy consideration